kinghajj/heracles/README.md

-# heracles - a realtime text-based online war game
+# heracles - a realtime textual war game

 ## About